Section 05 / 11

 4. Beneficiary Distribution: Upon death, benefits distributed per policy documents and Shari'ah Supervisory Board regulations.

-Special Rule — Inheritance Distribution (the Islamic Insurance standard): If deceased participant has earned investment balances in a Mudarabah account, these balances are distributed per Islamic law of inheritance (Faraid), NOT per the Takaful policy beneficiary designation.
+Special Rule — Inheritance Distribution: If a deceased participant has earned investment balances in a Mudarabah account, these balances are distributed per Islamic law of inheritance (Faraid), not per the Takaful policy beneficiary designation.

-Murder Exclusion (the Islamic Insurance standard): Policy MUST stipulate that if death is caused by murder wherein the beneficiary or beneficiary's inheritor is involved, indemnity is withheld.
+Murder Exclusion: The policy must stipulate that if death is caused by murder involving the beneficiary or the beneficiary's inheritor, indemnity is withheld.
 This prevents moral hazard.

 Medical Takaful (Health Insurance)

 Overview: Covers medical expenses (hospitalization, treatment, medications) on Takaful principles.
-Not explicitly detailed in the Islamic Insurance standard (which focuses on general and family), but Medical Takaful is widespread in market and governed by same principles.
+Medical Takaful is widespread in the market and governed by the same cooperative, donation-based principles as other Takaful products.

 Shari'ah Consideration: Must exclude coverage for Haram activities or injuries (e.g., injury from criminal activity, substance abuse).
 Coverage restricted to legitimate illnesses and accidents.